 - 1 teaspoon vanilla extract

-- ½ cup erythritol or sub date sugar or another granulated sugar - see notes.
+- ½ cup date sugar or sub another granulated sugar - see notes.

 - 1 tablespoon corn starch